digitalhumanists/corpus-services/doc/How-to_add_a_new_function.md

-A function in the corpus-services is a routine to be carried out on corpus data (e.g. transcriptions) that processes it or changes it (e.g. for automatic fixes) and creates an error Report and possibly newly created files (e.g. for data conversion into other formats).
+A function in the corpus-services is a routine to be carried out on corpus data (e.g. transcriptions) that processes it or changes it (e.g. for automatic fixes) and creates an error report and possibly newly created files (e.g. for data conversion into other formats).

-See the list of all currently available validation functions [[List of validation functions|here]].
+See the list of all currently available validation functions [List of corpus functions](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/raw/develop/doc/List_of_corpus_functions.md).

 # How-to add a new function to the corpus-services